Police organization slams Democrats’ proposed overhauls

 “Think about that,” he said.
 “You’ve got federal lawmakers proposing a federal law that says that even when the federal law is so unclear as to be unknowable by any reasonable officer, that officer can still go to prison for an unintentional act that unknowingly broke an unknown law.”

+He said when instances of misconduct arise, the unions intervene to protect the officer, blocking departments from fixing mistakes.

+“If an officer shows up drunk, I can’t fire them,” he said.
+“I have to send them to counseling, but I can’t find anything out about the counseling I’m paying them to get counseling for six weeks and I don’t know if they will still show up drunk.
+It is a game we keep playing because it is so difficult to fire someone.”

-The NAPO, a coalition of police unions and associations, is the only law enforcement organization to respond to the police reform bill.
+The NAPO, a coalition of police unions and associations, is the only law enforcement organization to comment to the police reform bill.

-The National Black Police Association declined to comment on the legislation.
+The National Black Police Association declined to comment on the legislation and the Major Cities Police Chief Association said it was still reviewing the proposal.

 Sign up for Daily Newsletters